EliahKagan/bed/README.md

 *Summary forthcoming.* For now, look at the descriptions at the top of each notebook.

+## Notes

+The examples are written to assume your API key is in a file called `.api_key`.
+Do not commit it to Git!
+The `.gitignore` file excludes it, to help avoid that.

 ## Matrix multiplication

 One interesting technique shown here is storing the embeddings as rows of a